 What happens after a site visit

-After a site visit has taken place, the application will be discussed at the next committee meeting.
+After a site visit has taken place, the application will be discussed at a committee meeting.
 Members will discuss what they saw, and any comments made by interested parties.

-Full details of the site visit procedures can be found in the B11 Planning Code of Practice.
+Full details of the site visit procedures can be found at B11 Planning Code - Planning Committee Site Visit Protocol.